-People’s spend on groceries was very wide, with them reporting that they spend anywhere from €50 – €600 per month on food.
+People’s spend on groceries varied, with many reporting they spend anywhere from €50 – €600 per month on food.
 On average, people were coming in at €200 per month.

 A great thing about Berlin is that eating out is very affordable and you can easily have a decent meal (including a glass of wine!) for €20 or so.
-Note, drinking alcohol, or even ordering water, will add to your meal expenses.
+Note, drinking alcohol, or even ordering water for that matter, will significantly add to your meal expenses.

 People who took part in our survey said they spent anywhere from €30 – €600 per month on eating out.
 On average, they reported spending at least €200 enjoying Berlin’s culinary scene.
 Note – we never specifically asked people how much they spent on partying, so this figure would probably be higher had we asked this question.

 I use the BVG app to purchase tickets when needed.
-To get the most value for my money, I purchase a 4-single trip ticket for €9 about twice a month.
+To get the most value for my money, I purchase a 4-single trip ticket for €9 about three times a month.

 Cost Of Living In Berlin: Other Monthly Expenses